The Sheep with Magnificent Horns

 Bighorn sheep can be found in the Rocky Mountains.
 In warm months, this sheep grazes on mountain slopes.
 In colder months it moves down to the valleys.
 Bighorn sheep live in alpine meadows, mountain slopes and foothills.
 They like areas with rocky slopes that they can climb to evade predators.
 The males among bighorn sheep are known as bighorn rams.
 They are famous for their awesome curled horns.
 The Rocky Mountain bighorn ram's horns can weigh 30 pounds- which is more than the weight of all the other bones in his body together.
 Females too have horns, but they are much smaller.
 The bighorn is a good climber and jumper.
 Its hooves are hard around the outside and soft on the inside, which is helpful for traction on slippery rocks.

 Bighorn rams can be around 6 feet tall and can weigh up to 225 pounds.
-Bighorn sheep browse on grasses and clover in the warm months.
+Bighorn sheep graze on grasses and clover in the warm months.
 In colder months, they eat woody plants like willow and sage.
 Bighorn sheep in desert areas often eat brushy plants like holly and cactus.
 They bring up their food after swallowing it and chew it as cud before swallowing it again for final digestion.

 Two hundred years ago, bighorn sheep were widespread throughout the Western US, Canada and northern Mexico.
 However, their population has decline due to hunting, ranching competition and diseases.
 Conservation efforts however, have enabled bighorn sheep to make a comeback and they are not presently endangered.